 LOWER MANHATTAN FERRY SERVICE PROGRAM -- New York Water Taxi is operating regular weekday ferry service between two piers in Lower Manhattan and two stops in the Hudson Valley (Yonkers and Haverstraw).
 Service to Yonkers began on May 2007 and service to Haverstraw began in September 2007.
-Based on New York Water Taxi's mailing list, 168 separate businesses are currently benefiting from the ferry service.
-Monthly ridership was 2,2525 in April and 2,423 in May.
-Performance Measures This Cumulative Actual Total/Expected Report Period Low Mod Total Low Mod Total # of Non-business Organizations 0 0 1 0/0 0/0 1/1 Benefiting # of businesses 0 0 168 0/0 0/0 168/1 Benefiting
+Based on New York Water Taxi's mailing list, over 168 separate businesses are currently benefiting from the ferry service.
+Ridership has averaged over 2,500 in recent months.